simonhambly/zoek-bootstrap/README.md

 $ npm run watch:all
 ```

-This builds your project css and js, with the build tools watching `./src` for further changes.
+This copies the bootstrap assets, builds your project css and js and leaves the build tools watching `./src` for further changes.

 ## Digging deeper